dywisor/omir/README.rst

 Run ``make -C site/``, which will build the ``site.tgz`` file and publish it to all known releases and architectures.

+To include additional files in the tarball, put them in ``site/local/rootfs/base/``.

 autoinstall
 ===========